Securing cloud-based service accounts

 |Service is not hosted in Azure.||No||Yes.
 Recommended.||Not recommended.|

 Managed identities are secure Microsoft Entra identities created to provide identities for Azure resources.
 There are two types of managed identities:

 System-assigned managed identities can be assigned directly to an instance of a service.

 User-assigned managed identities can be created as a standalone resource.

 If you can't use a managed identity to represent your application, use a service principal.
 Service principals can be used with both single tenant and multi-tenant applications.

-A service principal is the local representation of an application object in a single Azure AD tenant.
+A service principal is the local representation of an application object in a single Microsoft Entra tenant.
 It functions as the identity of the application instance, defines who can access the application, and what resources the application can access.
 A service principal is created in (local to) each tenant where the application is used and references the globally unique application object.
-The tenant secures the service principal’s sign-in and access to resources.
+The tenant secures the service principal's sign-in and access to resources.

 There are two mechanisms for authentication using service principals—client certificates and client secrets.
 Certificates are more secure: use client certificates if possible.
 Unlike client secrets, client certificates cannot accidentally be embedded in code.

 For information on securing service principals, see Securing service principals.

 For more information on securing Azure service accounts, see: